 Not only can you take advantage of some great last-minute and winter offers, you can make the most of lower ‘out of season’ prices on self-catering cottages, apartments and houses as well as bed and breakfasts and hotels.

-If you over-indulged during the Christmas period, then The Suffolk Coast is the ideal place to burn off a few of those festive pounds!
 As an Area of Outstanding Natural Beauty, there are plenty of places to head out into the great outdoors for an invigorating walk.
 Whilst you’re out, you can spot some of the UK's rarest birds, so remember to pack the binoculars!

 If you fancy some company or someone to point out top wildlife spots, then join one of the guided walks at RSPB Minsmere.
 This winter choose from the Magic of Minsmere Weekend Walk, Otter Tracks and Signs, Birdwatching for Beginners, and Minsmere Reedlings; a wonderful outdoor adventure for 2-5 year olds!